sdadh01/deploy_listener/README.md

 ## Inbound Gitlab Webhook

+Note: There is no security token available for a Gitlab webhook at time of writing and so it is recommended that deploy_listener is either set up with nginx only accepting requests from the Gitlab server IP address or iptables is used to provide some sort of security.
+Without security setup please use this feature at your own risk.

 On Gitlab set up a webhook with the 'URL' set to the URL that deploy_listener is listening on.
 For example :

 ```
 https://677acac1.ngrok.io/webhook/gitlab
 ```

-Note that there is no security token available for a Gitlab webhook and so it is recommended that deploy_listener is either set up with nginx only accepting from the Gitlab server IP address or iptables is used to provide some sort of security.

 The deploy_listener config file should then be set up to include the following snipit :